-My husband and I stumbled upon Longleat while driving through Wiltshire, and saw a sign advertising a safari park.
-Not comprehending how there could possibly be a safari park in the rural wilds of the south of England, we followed the signs, where we came upon Longleat Safari Park, located on the grounds of the house.
+I stumbled upon Longleat while driving through Wiltshire, and saw a sign advertising a safari park.
+Not comprehending how there could possibly be a safari park in the rural wilds of the south of England, I followed the signs, where I came upon Longleat Safari Park, located on the grounds of the house.
 Opened 50 years ago in 1966, it was the first drive-through safari park outside of Africa.

 Cheetah snack time